G-Node/nix/docs/relacs.rst

 In the `Neuroethology group <www.neuroetho.uni-tuebingen.de>`__ relacs is used to record the activity of single neurons during electrophysiological experiments.
-It controls the experiment, presents stimuli, does some online analysis and stores the data to disk.
-It knows a lot of metadata that are essential to correclty analyze the data and adapts stimuli in a closed loop fashion.
-Accordingly, it requires a lot of flexibility and the configurability leads to the situation that options and settings are to some extent not foreseeable.
+It controls the experiment, presents stimuli, performs some online analyses and stores the data to disk.
+It knows a lot of metadata that are essential to correctly analyze the data and adapts stimuli in a closed loop fashion.
+Accordingly, it requires a lot of flexibility and the configurable leads to the situation that options and settings are to some extent not foreseeable.